full screen background image

 RAF / USAAF M-357-A Dinghy Radio Kite - Click for the bigger picture In Stock RAF / USAAF M-357-A Dinghy Radio Kite - Manufactured by the Bendix Aviation Co. from 1941 and issued to both RAF and USAAF aircrew in WWII.
 Often referred to as 'Aerial Kites' as they were made to lift 260 feet of steel wire from the coil drum on the 'Gibson Girl' emergency transmitter.
 This was effectively copied from a 1941 captured Luftwaffe issue example which used a winged as opposed to the standard box kite design adopted by the British.
 The system went into mass production in the USA with an initial order placed for 11,600 sets which became standard issue for multi person dinghies for aircrew operating over sea.
 The full kit also included a balloon and hydrogen generator, as an alternate to the kite, when wind conditions prevented its use.

 We have been fortunate enough to purchase a small number of these kites from a forgotten store here in the UK, that have never been issued or used.
-Whilst these are being offered individually at a very modest £45.00 plus delivery for a purchases of 2 or more kites we will offer at a 10% discount.
-When they are gone they are gone!
+Whilst these are being offered individually at a very modest £45.00 plus delivery for a purchase of 2 or more kites we will offer at a 10% discount.
+When they are gone, they are gone!

 £45.00